lexik/LexikJWTAuthenticationBundle/Resources/doc/2-data-customization.md

 #### Events::AUTHENTICATION_FAILURE - customize the failure response

-By default, the response in case of failed authentication is just a json containing a "Bad credentials" message and a 401 status code, but you can set a custom response.
+By default, the response in case of failed authentication is just a json containing a failure message and a 401 status code, but you can set a custom response.

 ``` yaml
 # services.yml